Getting Started As A New Landlord

 Your mortgage is the principal loan amount remaining after the down payment, plus interest.
 Interest is a percentage of the loan added to your debt each year.
 The total interest charged on your mortgage at the end of the year is known as the annual percentage rate (APR).
 APR varies by lender and loan, but it does not factor in compounding interest.
 It represents simple interest.

 If your interest rate is too high, you may decide to buy discount points.
-Discount points lower your interest rate for an up-front fee.
-Consider discount points as you compare different loans—a loan with an unusually high APR might be affordable with discount points.
+Discount or mortgage points lower your interest rate for an up-front fee.
+Consider discount points as you compare different mortgage loans—a loan with an unusually high APR might be affordable with discount points.

 Mortgage Types

-An array of mortgage types makes it possible to find the most advantageous lender, duration, and interest rate.
+An array of mortgage types makes it possible to find the most advantageous mortgage lenders, duration, and interest rate.
 Here are the five most common types:

 Conventional loans are private mortgages offered by a bank or credit union.
 They tend to have fixed, but higher, interest rates and stricter requirements than fixed-rate mortgages or ARMs.
 A conforming loan is a type of conventional loan that meets the federal dollar limit set by the Federal Housing Finance Agency.
 For 2022, the federal dollar limit is $647,200.